epfl-ada/ada-2023-project-renensgang1020/docs/README.md

 #### ***Lets take a closer look at the ratings data***

 To gain an initial advantage, we begin by identifying the top 10 users boasting the highest volume of reviews, and proceed to visualize the distribution of their ratings.
-This preliminary examination serves as a swift and essential sanity check, offering valuable insights into the diverse rating patterns exhibited by these influential contributors.
-By delving into the nuances of their rating distributions, we lay the foundation for a more comprehensive analysis, aiming to unravel noteworthy trends and variations that may shape our understanding of user preferences and experiences.
+This preliminary examination serves as a swift and essential sanity check.